Self-driving Panel Discussion: The ‘New Safe’ in Self-driving

 For self-driving to be actualized, several factors need to be taken into consideration, beginning with connectivity and reliability.
 As 5G technology spreads, questions surrounding how to account for blips in connectivity inevitably come up.
 Can currently available technologies really anticipate hazards ahead, both small and big?
 If so, how do we create systems by which self-driving cars will know how to make choices — and what kind of choices to make?
 What does a safe self-driving experience in the next 10 years realistically look like?
 Underpinning these are also ethical considerations one can’t ignore in the conversation.

-GABC and the Swedish American Chamber of Commerce New England invite you to a lively panel discussion comprised of diverse industry and thought leaders in autonomous vehicles.
-We will learn from them the most cutting edge developments in self-driving, the important points we need to understand to form educated opinions on the topic ourselves, and our role as both observers and future passengers.
+GABC and the Swedish American Chamber of Commerce New England invited guests to a lively panel discussion comprised of diverse industry and thought leaders in autonomous vehicles.
+Discussions centered on the most cutting edge developments in self-driving, the important points we need to understand to form educated opinions on the topic ourselves, and our role as both observers and future passengers.

 - Karl Iagnemma, CEO of nuTonomy, which was acquired by Delphi for $400 million.
 Iagnemma is a MIT researcher and published short story author